AdesisNetlife/croak/README.md

 ## To Do/Wish list

-- Support for relative paths on `.croakrc` based on its file location [DONE]
 - Switch from promptly to inquirer (more featured and pretty CLI, like yeoman)
 - More test cases scenarios and destructive/evil testing
 - Croak API improvements: add callbacks and event listeners for a better Grunt execution control
 - Error CLI test cases
 - Better messages for the CLI and verbose mode
-- Support for extending/overriding Grunt configuration [DONE]
-- Support to use an installed node package instead of using a path for the Gruntfile [DONE]
+- Better usage of the native grunt API (use grunt.option())
 - Simplified and better documentation (create a wiki?)
 - Support for multiple Gruntfile in the same project, or distributed Grunt tasks?
 - Support for Gruntfile instead of Croakfile?
-Rationale: more easy to understand and avoid confusion
+Rationale: easier to understand

+Do you miss something?
+Please, feel free to open an issue or make a PR!

 ## Contributors